ProgrammingMonke/Reddit-Sentiment-Analysis-Tool/UI/README.md

 # Israel/Palestine Bias Classifier UI
+Starts up a GUI that pulls reddit post titles and stores classifictions into mongoDB database.

 ## How to run
 1) While inside the home directory, type ``python3 -m pip install -r requirements.txt``
 2) Ensure you have a .env file inside the UI folder the contains the following